kelmanchen/kelmanchen/README.md

     <td valign="top"><a href="https://github.com/MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-42.git">Real Estate Consulting Project</td>
     <td valign="top">
-      Determine the appropriate level for rent a real estate company should be listing their properties, and which properties are most likely to increase in the next five years through analysis of various population datasets and propert data scrabed from domain.com.
+      Determine the appropriate level for rent a real estate company should be listing their properties, and which properties are most likely to increase in the next five years through analysis of various population datasets and property data scraped from domain.com.
     </td>
     <td>
       <ul>